SebastianHopgood/Revenue-Sales-temp-name-/README.md

 ### PROCESS Phase (Medallion Architecture)

+* **Bronze (Raw):**
+* Basic cleanning in excel files to remove unecessary columns, fix headers with proper names and using snake casing, and removing broken fromatting to ensure a sucessful data load.
+Columns that were removed were: review_comment_title and review comment message.
-* **Bronze (Raw):** Ingested 9 raw Olist datasets from CSVs into BigQuery without modifications to preserve data lineage
+* Ingested 9 raw Olist datasets from CSVs into BigQuery without modifications to preserve data lineage
+* Validated data post data integration to confirm proper data load, correct column names, and correct data types

 * **Silver (Staging/Cleaned):**
 * Schema Enforcement: Defined DDL schemas to ensure data types (Dates, Floats, Strings) were strictly followed